mike-brown-angi/version-checker-test/README.md

 [9.
 Digital Ocean Deploy](https://github.com/mdbdba/DigitalOceanChallenge2021#part-9-digital-ocean-deploy) Now, with all the hard work done, we demonstrate how easy it is to move this work into a Digital Ocean k8s cluster.

 ## Part 2: Kind Cluster and GitOps Setup ##
-To start this challenge, we need a kubernetes cluster.
+To start this challenge we need a Kubernetes cluster.
 I always start out designing on a kind cluster, so let's do that.
 ```shell
 ❯ kind create cluster --config=./cluster.yaml
 Creating cluster "kind" ...